barbourww/barbourww.github.io/_posts/2018-01-07-custom-lab-server.md

 This is a discussion of the server specifications, design rationale, and building process.
 I will also share what I learned during the process, along with some advice for computer building.

+### Update October 2019

+A few months ago, I replaced the Enermax Liqtech AIO cooler due to mysterious thermal throttling issues that were occurring on the server.
+At the time, I did not have the extra time to track down the issue fully and needed to get the server back online, so I shipped overnight a Noctua NH-U14S TR4-SP3 air cooler.
+That solved the problem and CPU thermals have been low and stable ever since.
+I shelved the Enermax AIO and didn't give it a second though until I came across a [Gamers Nexus YouTube video](https://www.youtube.com/watch?v=nttKqzQiZEo) detailing systemic failures in these Enermax Liqtech units due to some sort of corrosion build-up and blockage.
+I have not yet investigated whether this was the cause of my issues, but it seems highly likely based on their strong findings.

+I have updated the parts list below to reflect the new CPU cooler - I highly recommend the Noctua NH-U14S for its simplicity and performance, even on this demanding processor.

 ## Computer specifications

 The previous research workstation computer that I built had significantly less power.
 It was designed for 24/7 operation with an Intel Xeon quad-core CPU (E3-1275v5) and ECC RAM.
 As it turns out, a lot of the computation could be asynchronously parallelized quite easily to take advantage of higher core counts.
 So in the second incarnation of the research workstation, I opted for a CPU in the high-end desktop (HEDT) genre where they are used for tasks such as video editing and rendering.